AlexNek/BlazorNet8PlusExamples/README.md

 ## Custom authentication example

-In this example I try to show some render mode limitations.
-From .NET 8.0 version we could create project with server and client sides and could switch rendering modes.
+In this example, I highlight some of the limitations associated with different render modes.
+Starting from .NET 8.0, it's now possible to create projects that seamlessly integrate both server-side and client-side functionality, allowing developers to switch between rendering modes dynamically.
+While this flexibility is a significant improvement, it comes with a challenge: in certain scenarios, you may need to synchronize data between the server and client, which can introduce complexity to your application.

 ![image](docu/images/auth-nologin.png)

 ### User info serialization